 Have half his corn and half his hay

 On Candlemas day if thorns hang a drop

 You can be sure of a good pea crop

 Roman soldiers spread the Candelmas tradition to the Teutons, or Germans.
 They expanded on it by concluding that if the sun shone on Candlemas Day, an animal — the hedgehog — would cast a shadow, predicting six more weeks of bad weather.
-Eventually, descendants of those Germans emigrated to the United States and settled in Pennsylvania, arguably the hub of all modern Groundhog Day activity.
+Eventually, descendants of those Germans emigrated to the United States and settled in Pennsylvania, arguably the U.S. hub of all modern Groundhog Day activity.
 European hedgehogs were in short supply in their new home, but Pennsylvania was home to a large population of groundhogs.
 Soon, the settlers realized that the groundhog possessed the wisdom and good sense to know that it should scurry back into its burrow, hedgehog-like, if its shadow appeared on Candelmas Day.
 And a new holiday tradition was born.